Najmul-Hasan-Shihab/Virtual_File_System_OS/README.md

 Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Acknowledgements
-This project was inspired by the need to understand and simulate the workings of a traditional file system using Python.
-Special thanks to the open-source community for providing valuable resources and references.